Walsh Family History

 Parents of Edmund Walsh

-For Edmund Walsh, said to be born about April 05, 1829, the first clue to the names of his parents comes from a tradition of naming the eldest son and daughter after the paternal parents, and the second eldest son and daughter after the maternal parents.
+For Edmund Walsh, said to be born about April 05, 1829 according to his obituary, the first clue to the names of his parents comes from a tradition of naming the eldest son and daughter after the paternal parents, and the second eldest son and daughter after the maternal parents.
 Edmund and Mary's eldest son was named Thomas and their eldest daughter named Mary.
 Edmund Walsh was not alone when he arrived in America, nor was he alone while living in Dubuque County.
 He had a brother named Patrick Walsh and a sister named Alice (Walsh) Brennan, who also raised families in Dubuque County.
 Patrick named his eldest son and daughter Thomas and Mary, and Alice named her second son and daughter Thomas and Mary.

-Edmund had another sister named Mary (Walsh) Nash who also moved at a later date to Dubuque.
-The second clue to the name of Edmund's parents comes from a St. Raphael's funeral record of Mary, naming her parents Thomas and Mary.
-A third clue comes from a ship list which appears to be our Walsh family arriving in Boston harbor on June 9, 1848 aboard the ship Telassar.
+A third clue comes from a ship list which is certainly our Walsh family arriving from Ireland via Liverpool on June 9, 1848 in Boston harbor aboard the ship Telassar.
 On board this ship included Mary Walsh (age 50), Alice Walsh (age 24), Patrick Walsh (age 21), Edward Walsh (age 18), Robert Walsh (age 16) and Mary Walsh (age 14).
 Alice, Patrick, Edward (Edmund), and Mary are all the right ages for our Walsh family, and family tradition mentions that Edmund arrived in Boston with his mother and other members of the family.

-An interesting fact about the ship record above is another Walsh family who are listed alongside our Walsh family.
+An interesting fact about the ship record above is another Walsh family who were listed alongside our Walsh family.
 This was the family of Lawrence and Bridget (Cuddehy) Walsh.
 Family lore mentions a brother of Edmund named Lawrence who lived in New Hampshire and had a large family.
-The same family of Lawrence (Leander) and Bridget Walsh onboard the Telassar are found living in New Hampshire after their arrival in America.
+The same family of Lawrence (Leander on the ship manifest) and Bridget Walsh onboard the Telassar were found living in New Hampshire after their arrival in Boston.
 Lawrence also named his eldest son and daughter Thomas and Mary, and both children are listed aboard the Telassar.
-A search for Lawrence and Bridget's family in County Kilkenny indicates their children were baptized in the area of Ballinteskin townland in Ballyhale Catholic Parish.
-This provides a first clue to where the Walshs may have lived in County Kilkenny.
 Lawrence and his family used the spelling Welch and Welsh while living in New Hampshire.
 Lawrence Welch died in February 14, 1893 in Hancock, Hillsborough Co., New Hampshire at age 77years 10months and 15days.
 His death record cites the names of his parents as Thomas Welch and Mary O Keefe.
+A search for Lawrence and Bridget's family in County Kilkenny indicates their eldest children were baptized in the area of Ballinteskin townland in Ballyhale Catholic Parish.
+This information provides clues to the specific names of Edmund's parents as well as where the family may have lived within County Kilkenny.

 Edmund Walsh told his family about the Coat of Arms that belonged to his family in Cromwell's time, describing it as "a silver shield with a chevron in the center and at the top of a spear head pointing upward on each side of the chevron, and a spear head on the lower part, midway between both sides of the chevron".
-These are the arms of Walsh of Castlehale (i.e. "Walsh of the Mountain") who were large landowners in the area prior to the dispossession and confiscation of Catholic estates during the latter 17th century.
+These are the arms of Walsh of Castlehale (i.e. "Walsh of the Mountain") who possessed large tracts of land in the area prior to the dispossession and confiscation of Catholic estates during the latter 17th century.
 For further historical reference on the legacy of Castlehale, see this article.

 County Kilkenny Baptism/Birth Records: